kanidm/kanidm/book/src/server_configuration.md

 ### Default Admin Accounts

 Now that the server is running, you can initialise the default admin accounts.
-There are two parallel admin accounts that have seperate functions. `admin` which manages Kanidm's configuration, and `idm_admin` which manages accounts and groups in Kanidm.
+There are two parallel admin accounts that have separate functions. `admin` which manages Kanidm's configuration, and `idm_admin` which manages accounts and groups in Kanidm.

 You should consider these as "break-glass" accounts.
 They exist to allow the server to be